mattfsourcecode/fastify-swc-typescript-server-bootstrap-cli/README.md

 - Updates the `package.json` with the specified project name and clears the author field.
 - More customizations to be added...

-_The module's codebase uses a testing suite with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/), integrating [Husky](https://typicode.github.io/husky/) as a pre-commit hook, ensuring that all tests must pass successfully before changes can be committed._
+_The [module's codebase](https://github.com/mattfsourcecode/fastify-swc-typescript-server-bootstrap-cli) uses a testing suite with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/), integrating [Husky](https://typicode.github.io/husky/) as a pre-commit hook, ensuring that all tests must pass successfully before staged changes can be committed._